 Parallel play is a term used to describe the way three to five year olds play as individuals alongside each other, rather than with each other, because they haven’t learned to take turns and share which requires empathy.
 Below the reach of cooperation and confined to the play area floor, the rabbit and turtle race on the mat in their age old famous fable exploring ethics, value, merit and strategy as the colourful astrological birth chart of the New York Stock Exchange looms above.

-An infantilising power shrouds the mix as a group of youths on the television monitor eat at a Kentucky Fried Chicken fast food shop, with views to 1950s californian bungalows along the street that show the building’s original form.
+An infantilising power shrouds the installation mix as a group of youths on the television monitor eat at a Kentucky Fried Chicken fast food shop, with views to 1950s californian bungalows along the street that show the building’s original form.
 The address is 25 William Street Earlwood, Sydney and was the childhood home of former Prime Minister John Howard.
 This coincidental mashup commemorates his neoliberalist negligence, where responsibilities to protect the country’s interests were abrogated to support the American free trade market agenda.
 The benefits of the 2004 United States-Australia Free Trade Agreement for America blare out across the “global nursery” in an announcement by former United States President George Bush.
-The eco-shower for Al Gore that is “left on the shelf” is trace of the economic field’s expansion into areas such as climate change carbon trading schemes and also to the neglected responsibilities in the political field.
+The eco-shower for Al Gore that is “left on the shelf” is trace of the economic field’s expansion into areas such as climate change carbon trading schemes and also to neglect within the global political terrain.